Weak convergence analysis in the particle limit of the McKean--Vlasov equations using stochastic flows of particle systems: Introduction

-Finally, we verify in \cref{sec:numerics} the strong and weak convergence rates that we obtained.
-In particular, we show numerically that the weak convergence rate is the same for an example stochastic particle system that does not satisfy regularity conditions of our theory or those of other theories in the literature cited above.
-Therefore, further work might be necessary to extend the current approaches.
-We then conclude the principal part of the manuscript and dedicate the appendix to prove the technical results and determine sufficient conditions to bound the derivatives of the value function for a generic multidimensional SDE.
-Given certain assumptions, we prove that the first, second, and third variations of an SDE have bounded moments.
-We then prove that the value function has bounded first, second and third derivatives based on these bounded moments.
+In \cref{sec:sde-variation-bounds} we prove the technical results that are needed for the preceding analysis.
+In particular, we determine sufficient conditions to bound derivatives of the solution to the Kolmogorov backward equation for a generic multidimensional SDE by bounding moments of the first, second, and third variations of the SDE.
+Finally, in \cref{sec:numerics} we numerically study the weak error of a particle approximation to the solution of the McKean-Vlasov equation.
+In particular, we show numerically that the weak convergence rate is the same for an example stochastic particle system that does not satisfy the regularity conditions of our theory or those of others in the literature cited above.
+Therefore, further work is necessary to extend the current approaches.